-New Students Newly admitted students must have submitted a complete application by May 31 to be considered for the Fall semester and November 30 for the Spring semester.
-Turn in or request New Student Scholarship Applications: email@example.com or 901.334.5887.
+Newly admitted students must have submitted a complete application by May 31 to be considered for the fall semester and November 30 for the spring semester.
+Turn in or request a New Student Scholarship Application: email@example.com or 901.334.5887

-Current Students Current Students must complete the Scholarship Application Form each year, by May 31.
+Current Students must complete the Scholarship Application Form each year, by May 31.
 Students will be notified by MTS e-mail of their scholarship awards.
 Annual Applications deadline is May 31.
-Turn in or request Current Student Scholarship Applications: firstname.lastname@example.org or 901.334.5887.
+Turn in or request a Current Student Scholarship Application: firstname.lastname@example.org or 901.334.5887

 SCHOLARSHIPS FOR NEW, INCOMING STUDENTS

 Award for 3 new, incoming African American students who earned an undergraduate degree with a cumulative GPA of 3.5 or above on a 4.0 scale.
-Awarded for eight semesters contingent upon student maintaining a minimum semester and cumulative 3.5 GPA.
-Student must be enrolled for nine hours or more in each of the Fall and Spring semesters.
+Awarded for eight semesters contingent upon students maintaining a minimum semester and cumulative 3.5 GPA.
+Students must be enrolled for nine hours or more in each of the fall and spring semesters.
 Students receiving this scholarship are not eligible for the Dr. Henry Logan Starks Scholarship.

 Award for two new, incoming Cumberland Presbyterian students who earned an undergraduate degree with a cumulative GPA of 3.5 or above on a 4.0 scale.
 Awarded for eight semesters contingent upon student maintaining a semester AND cumulative 3.5 GPA.
 Student must be enrolled for nine hours or more in each of the fall and spring semesters.
 Students receiving this scholarship are eligible for the Cumberland Presbyterian Service Loan.
-Students must apply at time of enrollment and submit a letter showing they are under the care of a Presbytery.
+Students must apply at time of enrollment and submit the CP Honors scholarship application.

 Award for 3 years for incoming, first-year students who have answered God’s call to ministry as a second career and can demonstrate a financial need and participate in personal interview with representatives of the Scholarship Committee.
 Student must maintain a 3.0 semester AND cumulative GPA and be enrolled for at least 9 semester hours each semester.
 Students must write an annual report to update the foundation on their ministry activity.